 Among patients with a nonischemic dilated cardiomyopathy, transendocardial injection of bone marrow-derived stem cells (allogenic vs. autologous) was feasible.
 This small pilot study demonstrated the safety of endocardial stem cell injection.
 Large studies are warranted to evaluate the clinical efficacy of this treatment approach.

 Hare JM, DiFede DL, Castellanos AM, et al. Randomized Comparison of Allogenic vs. Autologous Mesenchymal Stem Cells for Non-Ischemic Dilated Cardiomyopathy: POSEIDON-DCM Trial.
 J Am Coll Cardiol 2016;Nov 14:[Epub ahead of print].

 Presented by Dr. Joshua M. Hare at the American Heart Association Annual Scientific Sessions (AHA 2016), New Orleans, LA, November 14, 2016.

-Keywords: AHA Annual Scientific Sessions, Bone Marrow, Cardiomyopathy, Dilated, Endocardium, Heart Failure, Mesenchymal Stem Cell Transplantation, Mesenchymal Stromal Cells, Stem Cells, Stroke Volume, Transplantation, Autologous, Transplantation, Homologous, Treatment Outcome, Ventricular Function, Left
+Keywords: AHA Annual Scientific Sessions, Bone Marrow, Cardiomyopathy, Dilated, Endocardium, Heart Failure, Mesenchymal Stem Cell Transplantation, Mesenchymal Stem Cells, Stem Cells, Stroke Volume, Transplantation, Autologous, Transplantation, Homologous, Treatment Outcome, Ventricular Function, Left